LicensePro

 How to Apply: Step-by-Step

 File your real estate license application with the Fort Worth city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $140–$1120 (typical range for Fort Worth).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 2-6 weeks in Fort Worth.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Real Estate License in Fort Worth?